 • Lady Thorn – Mainly used as a self-synergy for Alkosh.
 The Major Maim *can* be nice if you time it correctly, but the uptime on the debuff is very short and the cooldown for being affected by it is very long.

-• Tremorscale – Necessary for stamina-heavy groups due to the powerful penetration debuff it gives.
+• Tremorscale – Potentially useful for medium armor-heavy groups due to the powerful penetration debuff it gives.

 • Vykosa – Good set to use if you need to temporarily reduce the incoming damage of a boss, such as the breath in vSS or Olms jumping/sending out storms in vAS.